PeterSmithVondras/DANS/README.md

   * For ubuntu install: `sudo apt-get install libgoogle-glog-dev`
   * [Intro to glog](http://rpg.ifi.uzh.ch/docs/glog.html)
 * [gtest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md) used for all testing and even to run simple client.
 For Ubuntu use `sudo apt-get install googletest`.
-* [RANS server](https://github.cs.tufts.edu/hmmohsin/RANS.git) with **DANS-Purge** branch installed and at least two files created for retrieval.
+* The simple file client requires the [RANS server](https://github.cs.tufts.edu/hmmohsin/RANS.git) with **DANS-Purge** branch installed and at least two files created for retrieval.
 See the RANS server repo for setup and function.
 Ensure that the server is installed by running `make` in the server directory.

 ### Installing